Expert

 A block contains data - an index, the timestamp, a list of the transactions, a proof and the hash of the previous block and further information.

 You can view all Bitcoin blockchain transactions on Blockexplorer.
-This is what a valid block looks like:

 The speed at which new blocks are added depends on how many participants in the network are working on the validation or how much computing power is used.
 If too many blocks are generated within an hour, the complexity of the task - the “difficulty” is increased in order to deliberately delay the generation of new blocks.